 VIRGINIA DARE TRANSPORTATION COMPANY, INC. was operating in 1943 from Manteo to Elizabeth City, North Carolina; later it ran a through service between Manteo and Charlotte.
 Earl Randolph Quidley of Manteo was the co-owner, manager and driver.
 By 1954 it was operating into Norfolk, Virginia with 8 buses over 225 route mile.
 R. E. Parrish was the president.
 One source says the company ceased operations around 1987.

 VIRGINIA STAGE LINES, INC. / VIRGINIA TRAILWAYS Virginia Stage Lines was incorporated in 1925.
 In 1926 Samuel A. Jessup, of Charlottesville, Virginia, bought the the company and helped it grow into a 385-employee business with routes across most of Virginia and into North Carolina and Washington, D.C.
 By 1936 the company operated lines west on State Route 55 to Front Royal, west on U.S. Route 211 to Luray, southwest to Charlottesville via U.S. Route 29, and south to Richmond via U.S. Route 1 and State Route 2.
 Virginia Stage Lines joined the National Trailways Bus System in 1938.
-In the mid 1940s Samuel Jessup and son Claude A. Jessup bought the city transit companies in Roanoke, and Lynchburg, Virginia and Wilmington, North Carolina.
+That same year the company bought out Southern Passenger Motor Lines, Inc., of Lynchberg, Virginia.
+In the mid 1940s Samuel Jessup and son Claude A. Jessup bought the city transit companies in Roanoke, and Lynchburg, Virginia, and Wilmington, North Carolina.
 They were Roanoke Railway & Electric Company and its holding company, Consolidated Electric & Gas Company, in Roanoke, Virginia; Safety Motor Transit Company, also under Consolidated Electric & Gas Company; Safeway Transit Company, which served Wilmington, North Carolina; and eventually they controlled Safeway Trails, Inc., which joined Trailways in 1938 as Safeway Trailways.
 By the 1940s Claude A. Jessup became president and general manager of Virginia Stage Lines.
 The Jessups also owned and controlled Lynchburg Transit Company, an interstate transit company which ran 48 buses over 125 route miles.
 This agency was connected to Jessup’s Virginia Trailways, which accounts for the company badge displaying the Trailways logo.
 In 1960 Virginia Stage Lines/Virginia Trailways, Smoky Mountain Lines/Smoky Mountain Trailways and Continental Tennessee Lines (a Trailways affiliate) formed Tennessee Trailways, Inc. specifically to buy out Tennessee Coach Company.
 (Tennessee Coach Company operated under its company name until 1976.)
 In March 1964 Virginia Stage Lines, Inc., headquartered in Charlottesville, Virginia, merged with Transcontinental Bus System—both companies being affiliated with National Trailways Bus System.

 In 1957 George M. Winn, who at the time was a regional manager for Trailways; his boss was Claude A. Jessup.
 That year Winn borrowed money from Jessup and bought a used 1942 Trailways bus and go into business for himself.
 In March 1958 Winn Bus Lines started business out of Richmond, Virginia.
 In 1966 George M. Winn bought out Virginia’s oldest bus company, Virginia Stage Lines, whose president at the time was his old boss and financial backer, Claude A. Jessup.
 Virginia Stage Lines was absorbed into Winn Bus Lines, and, although the name is no longer in use, Winn’s advertises that it is the “oldest continually operated bus company in the Commonwealth of Virginia and holds that distinction to this day.”